Clinical Psychology Training Programme

 This is a three-year full-time Programme, successful completion of which leads to the award of the degree of Doctor of Clinical Psychology (DClinPsychol) which confers eligibility to apply for registration as a practitioner psychologist with the Health & Care Professions Council (HCPC).
 Attendance at all course components is mandatory, including the induction period.
 Applicants should note that the University does not accredit prior learning or award an aegrotat degree for this scheme of study (DClinPsychol).
 All trainees are required to complete the full programme of training in order to qualify.

 The Programme aims to foster the scientist-practitioner approach to clinical problems in clinicians who are also reflective-practitioners.
 Above all we wish to engender curiosity and enthusiasm in trainees and to provide them with the clinical skills, and the intellectual and professional frameworks which will enable them to continue learning on completion of the Programme.
 The Programme aims to train curious clinicians, clinical psychologists who can practise with a high level of therapeutic and research competence in the context of the changing NHS.
-The Programme strongly promotes the application of psychological theory in all aspects of the clinical psychologist's role, and its teaching covers a broad range of approaches including cognitive-behavioural, family systems and psychodynamic theory.
+The Programme strongly promotes the application of psychological theory in all aspects of the clinical psychologist's role, and its teaching covers a broad range of approaches including cognitive-behavioural (including "third wave" models), family systems and psychodynamic theory.
 The Programme encourages trainees to evaluate critically all forms of psychotherapy and other clinical activities.
 The academic teaching is organised around a framework of clinical competencies.

 There are three major strands to the programme: clinical competence, research competence, and personal and professional development.
 Throughout the three years the academic base provides research supervision, provides opportunities for personal and professional development, organises and monitors trainee performance in clinical settings, and offers teaching to support learning in these domains.
 Teaching is provided by a combination of blocks and weekly day release.
 Periods for private study are scheduled in the formal teaching programme.
 Most placements are located in West Yorkshire.
 Decisions about clinical placements are made by the Clinical Tutors and trainees may expect to be placed in any of the services traditionally linked with the programme.
 It is often an advantage if trainees have their own transport as the use of public transport can be difficult and time consuming.